bwu-dart/bwu_polymer_routing/README.md

     route-param-value="{{user}}">{{user}}</a></li>
   </template>
 ```
-`routePath` is the same helper method provided by the `DiConsumer` as explained in `<user-element>` above.
-The `route-path` attribute defines that the link should navigate to the `user.articleList` route (as already shown in the `<user-element>` above).
+`routePath` is the same helper method provided by the `DiConsumer` and the `route-path` attribute defines that the link should navigate to the `user.articleList` route (as already shown in the `<user-element>` above).

-In addition to a specific route we want to pass an `userId` argument because we want to see the `<user-element>` and the `<article-list>` for a specific user.
+In addition to a specific route we want to pass an `userId` argument because we want to see the `<user-element>` and the `<article-list>` for a specific user when we click one of these links.
 This is done by a pair of attributes `route-param-name` and `route-param-value`.
-Here for each link the actual user value is passed to the `userId` route parameter.
+Here for each link the actual `user` value is passed as `userId` route parameter.

 It is supported to add more than one route parameter by adding an arbitrary suffix to the attribute name.
 The only requirement is that there is a pair with matching suffixes.
 A second parameter could be passed with `route-param-name-x2='birthDate'` and `route-param-value-x2='01/01/1985`.
-In this example there is a `route-param-name`/route-param-value` attribute pair with the matching suffix `'-x2'`.
+In this example there is a `route-param-name`/`route-param-value` attribute pair with the matching suffix `-x2`.

 ###example/src/example_01/components/user_list.dart